thedave42/generate-dependencies-csv-action/README.md

 ### `org-name`

-The name of the owner/organization that contains the repositories (defaults to current repository owner)
+The name of the owner/organization that contains the repositories (defaults to current repository owner).

 ### `repo-names`